 Reasonable Retraining

-The “retraining clause” is another important aspect of the TPD definition to consider.
+The “retraining clause” is another crucial aspect of the TPD definition.
 Under the TPD definition of most Australian superannuation funds, you must be unable to find employment in your usual (or any) occupation for which you are reasonably qualified by experience, education, or training, allowing for the restrictions caused by your injury or illness.

 How Hard is it to Prove TPD?

-When claiming TPD through your superannuation provider, you are responsible for proving you have a total and permanent disability for the purposes of your insurance policy definition.
-Please remember that this definition is not the same as proving you have a permanent disability when claiming NDIS or Centrelink benefits.
+When claiming TPD through your superannuation provider, you are responsible for proving you have a total and permanent disability, which is not the same as proving you have a permanent disability when claiming NDIS or Centrelink benefits.
+Typically, the superannuation trustee communicates with the insurance company and confirms a satisfactory resolution.

-The superannuation trustee has a responsibility to aid in communication with the insurer and confirm a satisfactory resolution has been achieved.
-If the trustee disagrees with a decision, they should help with the dispute resolution procedure.
-In reality, there are significant differences in the behaviour of superannuation trustees, which is why a skilled TPD litigation lawyer can assist in getting your best outcome.
+If the trustee disagrees with a decision, they should help with the dispute.
+However, there are significant differences in the behaviour of superannuation trustees, which is why a skilled TPD litigation lawyer can assist in getting the best outcome.

-Successfully lodging a TPD claim can be difficult, but with expert legal support, it can be less stressful.
+It can be challenging to make a TPD claim successfully, but with expert legal support to understand TPD claim requirements, it can be less stressful.
 Here is the step-by-step TPD claims process for winning insurance benefits:

-Hiring a TPD lawyer can greatly improve your chances of a successful claim.
+Hiring a TPD lawyer can significantly improve your chances of a successful claim.
 That’s because specialist TPD lawyers have substantial expertise when:

 - Locating old superannuation funds & insurance policies